cmu-transparency/cmu-transparency.github.io/index.md

 ## News

+TODO: News about the group but also related to the group's topics of security, privacy, and fairness.
+RSS feed as well?

 ## People

+TODO: Links to everyone's website and perhaps a small photo of everyone next to their name/link.

 * Anupam Datta (prof.)
 * Matt Fredrikson (prof.)
 * Alejandro Carbonara (PhD student)
 * Amit Datta (PhD student)
 * Raj Gupta (MS student)